-MURRELLS INLET — When he wasn’t writing best-sellers, Mickey Spillane was driving racecars, diving for treasure, working undercover with cops, chasing moonshiners and being shot out of a cannon for the Clyde Beatty Circus.
+MURRELLS INLET, SC — When he wasnt writing best-sellers, Mickey Spillane was driving race cars, diving for treasure, working undercover with cops, chasing moonshiners and being shot out of a cannon for the Clyde Beatty Circus.

 Reminders of Mickey

 The Spillane home looks out on the inlet Mickey discovered while flying over the area during World War II.
 He bought his first waterfront house on an acre for $13,000, Jane said, but they had to rebuild after Hurricane Hugo in 1989.